velidan/seo-reporter/README.md

 Click on Detail button in the tag row to see it's source

+# manual build
-IF you want to build the executable file by yourself you need to install python 3.7 and all dependencies  from requirements.
+If you want to build the executable file by yourself you need to install python 3.7 and all dependencies  from requirements.
 Then you need to install pyinstaller and run it via build.spec file. `pyinstaller ./build.spec`